ByteInternet/elasticmetrics/README.rst

                              )

-The returned values are exactly what's returned from the Elasitc APIs.
+The returned values are exactly what's returned from the Elastic APIs.

 Composing Features